BeauConstrictor/Ozpex-64/README.md

 - Jump: typing a `j` followed by a 2 byte memory address (in hex) will start executing a program at that address.

+- Execute: a shorthand for Jump, typing an `x` followed by either 1 or 2 will jump to cartridge slot, so you don't need to memorise the addresses.

 - Clear: typing a `c` will immediately clear the screen.